 DamascusA san-mai whose cladding is many pattern-welded layersthe hard core

 Read down that last column.
-On a san-mai or Damascus kitchen knife, the cutting edge is the hard core steel — typically run to around 60–65 HRC — ground down to the apex.
+On a san-mai or Damascus kitchen knife, the cutting edge is the hard core steel, typically run to around 60–65 HRC and ground down to the apex.
 The soft cladding (roughly 40–55 HRC) sits on the wide flats of the blade and never touches the food.
-Those "67 layers" are a count of the cladding, not anything at the edge.
+Those "67 layers" count the cladding; none of them reach the edge.

 So a plain VG-10 gyuto, a VG-10 san-mai, and a VG-10 "67-layer Damascus" all cut with the same steel.
 A VG-10 Damascus cuts like VG-10.
-The pattern rides on a jacket the onion never meets.
+The pattern lives on the outer jacket, which the onion never touches.

 What the pattern is (and isn't)